geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

 * **NCBI taxon IDs are to be prefixed with `NCBITaxon:` to indicate the source of the ID, e.g. `NCBITaxon:6239`**

 ## GPI Header
 All annotation files MUST start with a single line denoting the file format.
-The database/group generating the file as listed in dbxrefs.yaml and the ISO-8601 formatted date the file was generated MUST be included in the header.
+The database/group generating the file, as listed in dbxrefs.yaml, and the ISO-8601 formatted date the file was generated MUST also be included in the header.
 Example for GPI 2.0:

     !gpi-version: 2.0
     !generated-by: SGD